-His research interests are the use of Non-Invasive Brain Stimulation Techniques to modulate impulsivity, empathy and decision-making; personality disorder and offending behaviour; employment support for offenders with mental disorders; and outcome measurement in forensic mental health.
-The main focus of his research work has been on understanding the neuropsychological underpinnings of offending behaviour and evaluation of therapeutic interventions for patients with offending histories.
+His research interests are the use of Non-Invasive Brain Stimulation Techniques to modulate impulsivity, empathy and decision-making; terrorism and mental health; personality disorder and offending behaviour; and outcome measurement in forensic mental health.
+The main focus of his research has been on understanding the neuropsychological underpinnings of offending behaviour and evaluation of therapeutic interventions for justice-involved individuals.

-He has a track record of academic achievements in the field of Forensic Psychiatry with over 60 publications including peer-reviewed papers, a book, and book chapters.
-He has presented many symposia and workshops at national and international conferences .
-He has also presented many lectures to psychiatrists and other health professionals.
-Throughout his academic career he been actively involved in undergraduate, graduate, and postgraduate teaching, including supervision of Masters and PhD students.
+He has a track record of academic achievements in the field of Forensic Psychiatry with many publications including peer-reviewed papers, books, and book chapters.
+He has presented many symposia and workshops at national and international conferences.
+Throughout his academic career, he been actively involved in university and clinical teaching activities, including the supervision of several honours, Masters, and PhD students, and many psychiatry trainees.

 The list of his publications can be found on Google Scholar: